CogStack/CogStack-Pipeline/README.md

 ```bash
 docker-compose up
 ```
 In the console there will be printed status logs of the currently running microservices.
-For the moment, however, they may be not very informative (we're working on that).
+For the moment, however, they may be not very informative (sorry, we're working on that!).

 ### Connecting to the microservices